Welcome to the Zero Zone

 Maybe the idea of non-alcoholic beer, wine or cocktails is just not you but still, you want something more than fizzy water or juice.

-There are plenty of choices in this expanding market including the good-for-your-gut “living” drinks such as kombucha and kefir which are fermented products low on sugar but full of probiotics.
+There are plenty of choices in this expanding market including the good-for-your-gut “living” fermented drinks such as kombucha and kefir which are low on sugar but full of probiotics.

 Both of these drinks are fermented products made with Scoby which stands for “symbiotic culture of bacteria and yeast”.
 The fact these are fermented drinks makes them dry and refreshing and brings a complexity of flavour.